nineteendo/tmlx/Docs/index.md

 ## Getting Started

-Follow these simple steps to begin your journey with BTML:
+Follow these simple steps to begin your journey with Btml:

-1. **Download BTML**: Start by downloading the BTML application.
+1. **Download Btml**: Start by downloading the Btml application.
 You can find the latest release on our [GitHub repository](https://github.com/nineteendo/btml/releases/latest).
-BTML is available for Windows, Mac, and even Android, making it accessible on multiple platforms.
+Btml is available for Windows, Mac, and even Android, making it accessible on multiple platforms.

-2. **Launch the Application**: Once the download is complete, open the BTML application.
+2. **Launch the Application**: Once the download is complete, open the Btml application.
 You're now ready to dive into the world of binary programming.

-3. **Start Level 1**: To get hands-on experience with BTML, press the "Play" button within the application and begin with Level 1.
+3. **Start Level 1**: To get hands-on experience with Btml, press the "Play" button within the application and begin with Level 1.
 This is your first step in mastering this educational programming language.

-Now, you're all set to explore BTML and unlock the exciting possibilities it offers.
+Now, you're all set to explore Btml and unlock the exciting possibilities it offers.
 Happy coding!

 ## About the project